aovabo/blogger/testdata/posts/naijadpa.md

 First off, let's dispel the myths: The Act isn't about the cost of internet data or surveillance by the government.
 Instead, it focuses on preventing the misuse of your personal data.
 It introduces a stringent framework to regulate how personal data is processed, fortifying individual privacy rights in the process.
 The Act outlines our rights as consumers (**data subjects**), defines the responsibilities of entities that handle our data (**data controllers**), and delineates the role of the Data Protection Commission in ensuring compliance with the law.

 As we embark on this deep dive into the Act, it's crucial to understand some key terms, principles, and exceptions that the Act introduces.
 We'll also explore the lawful basis for processing personal data, the Act's practical applications, and most importantly, the protection and rights it offers us as consumers.
-Stay with us as we unravel the Data Protection Act and its impact on you.

 ## Terminologies
 Let's decode some key terminologies below: